Albany is steeped in stories of its Aboriginal custodians, convicts, sailors and whalers.

 - Go whale watching and visit a former whaling station

-Top things to do in Albany
+Things to do and top attractions in Albany

 Dip into Western Australia's best beaches